 Yes, juice looks so clean, so healthy, and its just packaged and marketed so well—there are juice bars and juicing at fabulous restaurants, etc. To be beautiful and healthy, all you need to do is drink green juice, right?
 Wrong.

 The Juice Vs. Smoothie Standoff

 Juicing takes all the fiber away from the vegetables and fruits you consume.
 Fiber is critical because it slows down the rate of blood sugar increase and ensures you consume whole foods in the right way.
-For example, in many an 8oz juice, you could be drinking several leaves of kale (even a bunch of kale), 2 cucumbers, a lemon, 2 apples, a carrot, and parsley all in one fell swoop.
+For example, in many an 8oz juice, you could be drinking several leaves of kale (even a bunch of kale), two cucumbers, a lemon, two apples, a carrot, and parsley (all in one fell swoop!).
 This is not how are bodies are intended to enjoy fruits and vegetables.
-In one sitting, if we ate whole foods—the correct way to eat foods—we could probably take in only 1 leaf of kale, 1 apple, and a half a cucumber, for example.

 The Best Smoothies Are Practically Fruitless

 Not all smoothies are created equal.
 In my opinion, the best juices for health, strength, and staying lean are smoothies without lots of fruit and add-ins like nut milks and nut butters.
 Fruits, although they make smoothies taste amazing, release more insulin in our bodies and therefore raise our blood sugar levels, which has the propensity to lead to fat storage.